awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-For more information, see [Viewing Resources Referenced with AWS Config](view-cloudtrail-events-console.md#viewing-resources-config)\.
+For more information, see [Viewing resources referenced with AWS Config](view-cloudtrail-events-console.md#viewing-resources-config)\.

 ### Granting Permission to View and Configure Amazon CloudWatch Logs Information on the CloudTrail Console<a name="grant-cloudwatch-permissions-for-cloudtrail-users"></a>